 Spark an interest in investing by buying a few shares of stock for your kids.
 Let your child pick a company they know and are interested in.
 By doing this on every birthday, for example, the shares build up.
-Discuss taking dividends in cash versus letting them reinvest etc. They can watch their stock value daily on Yahoo Finance or Google Finance, which can be fun than some other internet and cell phone games!
-(There are mobile apps for both platforms).
+Discuss taking dividends in cash versus letting them reinvest etc. They can watch their stock value daily on Yahoo Finance or Google Finance, which can be more fun than some other games!

 3. Develop early budgeting skills

 As money from birthdays, chores, and ‘earned income’ plus other gifts accumulate, help them budget.
 Create three jars labeled “Spend,” “Save,” and “Give.”
 Each time they receive money, they can choose how to allocate that money themselves.
 Help them stick to their plan when it comes to spending and saving.

 Parents are role models when it comes to dealing with money.
 People who are careless with money are more likely to raise children who share their attitudes about finances.
 However, parents who are responsible with their spending often raise children who grow up understanding the value of a dollar.
 That being said, sometimes kids have different money styles than what has been modeled in their homes.
 You may not agree with their choices, but at least you know you’ve provided good modeling and education.

 When we have discretionary income, it’s tempting to want to lavish our children with toys and expensive gifts with no strings attached.
 But kids who earn money through chores, save up for expensive purchases and learn the concept of delayed gratification will be properly prepared when they enter the real world.
 You may even want to model this concept by talking about how you are saving for a family vacation or special outing.

 6. Don’t use money as a reward